jameszenartist/clockProject/README.md

 ## Built With

-Currently with just HTML/CSS/Javascript for the time being, but in the near future intentions are to implement Netlify on the front end and possibly some various Javascript libraries.
+Currently with just HTML/CSS/Javascript for the time being, but in the near future intentions are to improve upon the UI/UX design, CSS, and possibly incorporate some various Javascript libraries.

 ## Issues